 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09 ("ASU 2014-09") - Revenue from Contracts with Customers.
 The new guidance has impacted the timing of the recognition of installation revenue as well as installation costs and commission expenses.
-Under the new guidance, these amounts have been recognized as revenue and expenses over a period of time instead of immediately, as is being done under current practice.
-We adopted ASU 2014-09 as of January 1, 2018, using the modified retrospective method of adoption with cumulative-effect adjustments consisting of: a decrease of \$27.1 million to accounts receivable, an increase to prepaid expenses and other current assets of \$6.9 million, an increase in other assets of \$7.7 million, a decrease of accounts payable of \$2.4 million, a decrease to deferred revenue - current of \$18.5 million, an increase to deferred revenue - non-current of \$6.8 million and a decrease to total shareholders' equity of \$1.6 million.
+Under the new guidance, these amounts have been recognized as revenue and expenses over a period of time instead of immediately, as was being done under prior practice.
+We adopted ASU 2014-09 as of January 1, 2018, using the modified retrospective method of adoption with cumulative-effect adjustments consisting of: a decrease of \$27.1 million to accounts receivable, an increase to prepaid expenses and other current assets of \$6.9 million, an increase in other assets of \$7.7 million, a decrease of accounts payable, accrued expenses and other current liabilities of \$2.4 million, a decrease to deferred revenue - current of \$18.5 million, an increase to deferred revenue - non-current of \$6.8 million and a decrease to total shareholders' equity of \$1.6 million.
 Previously reported amounts were not restated as a result of this adoption method.
-Operating results for the three months ended March 31, 2018 are not materially different than results that would have been reported under guidance in effect before application of ASU 2014-09.
+Operating results for the six months ended June 30, 2018 are not materially different than results that would have been reported under guidance in effect before application of ASU 2014-09.
 See Note 12.